fceccagnoli2/senioDesignTest/readme.txt

-All streamlit code goes here
+all data storage and processing goes here